skyrimer/DBL-Micro-Soft/Final_code/README.md

 Hint: you can specify whether to fetch the data from mysql or sqlite database by modifying the variable 'local' in the get_df_from_db function.

+### _4_and_following (to be done)

+Next steps here must include, in some form:

+1. Extracting the conversations
+2. Uploading the conversations to the db (with option to do that both for sqlite and mysql)
+3. Uploading the sentiment for tweets to the db (-||-)
+4. Uploading the categories for conversations to the db (-||-)
+5. Visualizations for Sprint 2
+6. Visualizations for Sprint 3?
+7. Demo?

 ## Authors

   - **Kirill Chekmenev**